 The National updated their article:

 The Guardian, for their part, merely added some words (underlined below); the rest of their article — about what one can deduce about a climate initiative that includes a private-jet-interiors company, whether fictive or real — didn't have to change even one bit.

-The Guardian had gotten the point.
+The Guardian, at least, had gotten the point.